Google Cloud Tags – The Definitive Guide

 What are Google Cloud Tags?

-Google Cloud Tags are a powerful new feature offered by GCP that allow users to add custom metadata to resources in order to better organize and manage their infrastructure.
+Google Cloud Tags are a powerful new feature offered by GCP that allows users to add custom metadata to resources in order to better organize and manage their infrastructure.
 With tags, users can add descriptive key-value pairs to resources such as virtual machines, storage, and databases, enabling more accurate categorization and identification of resources for efficient management.

 Unlike the previous labeling system, which had great flexibility but also limitations in terms of governance and control, cloud tags offer a more organized approach to labeling resources, with the policy engine used to define who can label resources, and to what degree.
 This has made managing resources on GCP more streamlined and efficient, while also giving users greater control over who can access and modify them.